labgem/microscope-user-doc/docs/content/overview/expert.rst

 What is antiSMASH?
 ------------------

-antiSMASH allows the rapid genome-wide identification, annotation and analysis of secondary metabolite biosynthesis gene clusters in bacterial and fungal genomes.
+antiSMASH allows the rapid genome-wide identification, annotation and analysis of secondary metabolite biosynthesis gene clusters in bacterial, fungal and plant genomes.
 It integrates and cross-links with a large number of in silico secondary metabolite analysis tools that have been published earlier.

 **More:** http://antismash.secondarymetabolites.org/#!/about

-**References:**
+**Reference:**

-`Blin, K. et al. (2021) antiSMASH 6.0: improving cluster detection and comparison capabilities.
-Nucleic acids research vol. 49, W29-W35. <https://doi.org/10.1093/nar/gkab335>`_
+`Blin, Kai et al. antiSMASH 7.0: new and improved predictions for detection, regulation, chemical structures and visualisation.
+Nucleic acids research vol. 51,W1 (2023): W46-W50. <https://doi.org/10.1093/nar/gkad344>`_

 .. _artemis: